rblades/dhworkbook_master/docs/module-4/Exercises.md

 2. Next, try georectifying a historical map and adding it to your GIS following Gibbs' other tutorial ['Using Historical maps with QGIS'](http://fredgibbs.net/tutorials/qgis/overlaying-historic-maps-with-qgis.html).

 ## Going Further
 There are many tutorials at [The Programming Historian](http://programminghistorian.org/lessons/) that are appropriate here.
-Try some under the 'data manipulation' or 'distant reading' headings.
+Try some under the 'Data Manipulation' or 'Distant Reading' headings.